 State and local roadways throughout the coastal region are vulnerable to flooding and damage due to storm surge, sea-level rise and extreme precipitation.
 In many municipalities, flooding is magnified by the combination of tidal or storm-related flooding and freshwater flooding.
-A vulnerability assessment conducted for the seven Atlantic Coast communities reported that, under an intermediate sea-level rise scenario of 4 feet, 90 public infrastructure sites, 33 critical facilities, and nearly 25 miles of state and local roads could be subject to daily tidal flooding by 2100.
+The Tides to Storms vulnerability assessment conducted for the seven Atlantic Coast communities reported that, under an intermediate sea-level rise scenario of 4.0 feet, 90 public infrastructure sites, 33 critical facilities, and nearly 24 miles of state and local roads could be subject to daily tidal flooding by 2100.9 Under the same 4.0 feet sea-level rise scenario, the C-RiSe vulnerability assessment conducted for the ten Great Bay municipalities reported that 23 public infrastructure sites, zero critical facilities, and only one mile of state and local roads could be subject to daily tidal flooding by 2100.10